 Investment in People

-Saksham Anganwadi & Poshan 2.0 to deliver improved nutrition to 8 crore children, 1 crore pregnant women, and 20 lakh adolescent girls.
-50,000
+Saksham Anganwadi and Poshan: Saksham Anganwadi & Poshan 2.0 to deliver improved nutrition to 8 crore children, 1 crore pregnant women, and 20 lakh adolescent girls.

 Investment in Economy

-Maritime Development Fund to provide long-term finance for the sector with a size of Rs.
-25,000 crore.
+Maritime Development Fund: Maritime Development Fund to provide long-term finance for the sector with a size of Rs.
+25,000 crore, with up to 49% contribution by the government and the balance from private sector and ports.

-The Shipbuilding Financial Assistance Policy will be revamped to include Credit Notes for shipbreaking in Indian yards and changes in the Shipbuilding Clusters.
+Shipbuilding Financial Assistance Policy: The Shipbuilding Financial Assistance Policy will be revamped to include Credit Notes for shipbreaking in Indian yards and changes in the Shipbuilding Clusters.
+Large ships above a specified size will be included in the infrastructure Harmonized Master List (HML).

-A modified UDAN Scheme will be launched to connect 120 new destinations, carrying 4 crore additional passengers in 10 years.
+UDAN Scheme: A modified UDAN Scheme will be launched to connect 120 new destinations, carrying 4 crore additional passengers in 10 years.
+This will also support helipads and smaller airports in aspirational, hilly, and North East region districts.

-Greenfield airports will be developed in Bihar.
-Along with that, there will be an expansion of Patna and Bihta airports.
+Greenfield Airports: Greenfield airports will be developed in Bihar.
+Along with that, there will be an expansion of Patna and a brownfield airport at Bihta.

-SWAMIH (Special Window for Affordable and Mid-Income Housing) Fund 2, which has a size of Rs.
-15,000 crore, will fasten the completion of 1 lakh pending housing units.
+SWAMIH Fund 2: SWAMIH (Special Window for Affordable and Mid-Income Housing) Fund 2, which has a size of Rs.
+15,000 crore, will fasten the completion of 1 lakh pending dwelling units, with contribution from the banks, government, and private investors.

 Organising intensive skill-development programmes for youth, including in Institutes of Hospitality Management